jerickjoe111/launch-school/RB130/02_testing/glossary.md

 _Code coverage_ it's a way to express how much of the code in the program is actually tested in the test suite.
 Bases it's percentage on _all_ code, including both public and private interfaces.

-A comple code coverage of 100%  is achieved when every single method, including private methods, are tested in the testing suite Further, while you _can_ always get up to 100% code coverage it's not always necessary.
+A comple code coverage of 100%  is achieved when every method, including private methods, are tested in the testing suite Further, while you _can_ always get up to 100% code coverage it's not always necessary.
 The more _fault tolerant_ your code should be, the higher the necessary coverage.

 Code coverage should be understood as a tool within other tools to gauge code quality.